Free Landscaping and Irrigation Workshops

 There are many different brands and models of these new smart controllers and choosing the right one can be confusing.
 This class will show you how the different models work and how they are set up so you can feel confident you'll choose the best one for your landscape needs.
 Get ready to ask questions and collect your rebate - up to $250 is available!

-Register for the Salt River Project Water Expo on March 7, 2015 and save up to 80% on the cost of a Smart Irrigation Controller!
+Save the Date for the Salt River Project Water Expo on March 5, 2016 and save up to 80% on the cost of a Smart Irrigation Controller!
 Chandler water customers are eligible for an additional rebate.

 WATER-WISE EDIBLE GARDENING - Instructor: Cathy Rymer